 For more information, see the Apple Support article How iOS decides which wireless network to auto-join.

-iOS 13 and iPadOS 13.1 added support for WPA3 Enterprise 192-bit security — using Commercial National Security Algorithm (CNSA) Suite B algorithms — on all iPhone 11 models and iPad (7th generation or later).
-Consult your wireless network solution provider for details on necessary access point hardware, controller hardware and controller code versions to deploy WPA3 Enterprise.
+iOS 13 and iPadOS 13.1, or later, support WPA3 Enterprise 192-bit security—using Commercial National Security Algorithm (CNSA) Suite B algorithms —on all iPhone 11 models and iPad (7th generation), or later.
+Consult your wireless network solution provider for details on necessary access point hardware, controller hardware, and controller code versions to deploy WPA3 Enterprise.

 Opportunistic Wireless Encryption

-iOS 16, iPadOS 16.1 and macOS 13, or later, add support for Opportunistic Wireless Encryption (OWE) on the following:
+iOS 16, iPadOS 16.1, and macOS 13, or later, support a way to secure open Wi-Fi networks, using the standard Opportunistic Wireless Encryption.
+This standard is supported on the following devices:

 iPhone and iPad models: